-I have designed and taught lower and upper division courses as Instructor of Record in the English Department at UCSB.
-I have also served as a Teaching Assistant for a range of classes including Southern U.S. Literature, Twentieth-Century Native American Novel and Narrative, British and American Literature from 1650-1789, and African American Literature from the 1930s to present.
-In addition, I have served as an Instructor for UCSB’s Writing Program, where I have taught Writing 2: Academic Writing.
-Writing 2 satisfies the University of California Entry Level Writing Requirement, and is an introductory course to foundations of university writing.
+At Southern Utah University, I teach courses in American literature, critical theory, and writing and composition.
+I have also designed and taught lower and upper division courses as Instructor of Record in the English Department at UCSB, and I served as a Teaching Assistant for a range of classes including Southern U.S. Literature, Twentieth-Century Native American Novel and Narrative, British and American Literature from 1650-1789, and African American Literature from the 1930s to present.
+In addition, I taught Writing 2: Academic Writing as an Instructor for UCSB’s Writing Program.

 This upper division course looks at works of contemporary American fiction that feature road trips, automobile aesthetics, and a preoccupation with mobility and movement.
 The writings we consider are each interested in conceptions of space, race, gender, and class within American society.
 Our study of these issues will center around an interest in mobility that we will trace back to the road trip genre as a point of departure for our class, as we work to redefine, explore, and problematize the genre itself and our expectations for it.
 As we read the novels, short stories, graphic narratives, and other works, we will develop our close reading skills and we will learn how to examine literary texts through theoretical lenses such as feminist theory, critical race theory, and affect theory.
 These theoretical perspectives will enhance our focus on mobility and will help us see how literature plays a role in socio-cultural and individual contexts.
 Texts include Into the Beautiful North by Luis Alberto Urrea, Flaming Iguanas by Erika Lopez, Reservation Blues by Sherman Alexie, and The Price of Salt by Patricia Highsmith.